Schubert line defects in 3d GLSMs, part I: Complete flag manifolds and quantum Grothendieck polynomials: Review of GLSMs for complete flag manifolds

 \textbf{Universal bundles and quantum cohomology.} Let us denote by $\CS_i$ the tautological vector bundle over Fl$(n)$ whose fiber is the vector space $V_i$ in~\eqref{Fl(n) defn}.
 The eigenvalues $\widetilde{\sigma}_{a_i}^{(i)}$ introduced above can be interpreted as the Chern roots of $\mathcal{S}_i$.
 The complete flag manifold also comes equipped with the universal quotient line bundles $\{\mathcal{Q}_1, \cdots, \mathcal{Q}_n\}$ such that:

 Let us denote by $\sigma_i$ the Chern root of $\CQ_i$.
-Importantly, the line bundles~$\CQ_i$ generate the K-theory of the Fl$(n)$; indeed, they give us a so-called Toda presentation of the quantum K-theory~\cite{ahkmox}.
+Importantly, the line bundles~$\CQ_i$ generate the K-theory of the Fl$(n)$; indeed, they give us what is known as the Toda presentation of the quantum K-theory~\cite{ahkmox} --- see~\cite[section 4.1]{Closset:2026bnk} for a more detailed explanation of various presentations of the quantum K-theory ring.

 They are ${n(n-1)/2}$ variables $\t\sigma^{(i)}$ given to us by the quiver gauge theory, while the K-theory or cohomology of the complete flag can be expressed in terms of the smaller set of $n$ variables $\sigma_i$.
 At the level of classical cohomology, the Chern roots of the two classes of universal bundles are related to each other via the exact sequence: